SUNY Downstate Medical Center

 Department of Ophthalmology

-Professor and Chairman
+Professor and Interim Chairman

-Our faculty, plus our improved facilities and expanded clinical offerings, have, indeed, dramatically increased demand for ophthalmology services.
+Our faculty, plus our improved facilities and expanded clinical offerings, have indeed, dramatically increased demand for ophthalmology services.
 At our largest clinical affiliate, Kings County Hospital Center, outpatient visits have increased by 63 percent since 1996.
 We relocated to a new modern 9,500 square feet Eye Clinic in Kings County in 2006 due to continued growth of the service.
 We now see over 30,000 patients annually just at this site.

-We currently have National Eye Institute grants in addition to extramural grant funding.
-We have integrated ophthalmology residents and medical students into laboratory work for those so inclined to pursue such efforts.
-Furthermore, we have been leaders in the formation of the SUNY Eye Institute which encompasses the academic medical centers in the SUNY system and allows us to cross-train and teach while at the same time share important resources.
-Many other details of our program - and their positive results - are described in various areas of the website.
+Our eye research program has also grown in the clinical and translational research area.
+Known for a long time for excellence in clinical research, we now are deeply committed to the study of various eye diseases at the cellular and molecular level and our PhD scientists are working to develop cures for blinding conditions.
+Investigators within the Department currently hold research funding from the National Eye Institute and National Science Foundation in addition to funding from the State University of New York.
+We provide opportunities for ophthalmology residents and medical students to integrate into laboratory and clinical research work for those so inclined.
+Furthermore, we have been leaders in the formation of the SUNY Eye Institute – a virtual institute which encompasses the academic medical centers in the SUNY system and allows us to cross-train and teach while at the same time share important resources.
+Many other details of our program are described in various pages of our website.

 In summary the Department of Ophthalmology at SUNY Downstate is a leader in providing eye care while expanding knowledge in the field of vision and training the next generation of physicians.
 I invite you to visit our offices to obtain care or consider coming to Brooklyn for training in Ophthalmology.